 Use apps for real-time directions and disruptions

 Maps are great, but apps help with the parts that change: delays, closures, platform changes, and weekend works.
+This is where navigating public transport in foreign cities becomes much easier.

-What we use most:
+Apps we use most

 - Google Maps for step‑by‑step directions and live ETAs: https://www.google.com/maps

-- the system is complex (lots of lines and transfers)
+- The system is complex (lots of lines and transfers).

-- trains run with different patterns (express vs local)
+- Trains run with different patterns (express vs local).

-- there are service changes (weekend trackworks, strikes, weather disruptions)
+- There are service changes (weekend trackworks, strikes, weather disruptions).

 Tickets, fares, and what to buy

 Ticketing is where many travellers get stuck, because every city prices things differently.
+A few minutes of research can save a lot of money over a week‑long stay.

-Common fare styles we see:
+Common fare styles we see

-- Flat fare (one price per ride, no matter the distance)
+- Flat fare: one price per ride, no matter the distance.

-- Distance-based fare (the further we go, the more we pay)
+- Distance‑based fare: the further we go, the more we pay.

-- Zone-based fare (price depends on zones crossed)
+- Zone‑based fare: price depends on zones crossed.

-- Peak/off-peak pricing (higher fares at busy times)
+- Peak/off‑peak pricing: higher fares at busy times.

 - Check whether a day pass makes sense for our planned activities.